Zashas/PyGB/README.md

 PyGB
 ====

-PyGB is an attempt to create a operational GameBoy emulator written in Python.
+PyGB is an attempt to create an operational GameBoy emulator written in Python.